 Who has to complete the health assessments?

-What are the components of the deployment health assessment program?
+What are the parts of the deployment health assessment program?

-The program includes the pre-deployment health assessment, post-deployment health assessment (PDHA) and the post-deployment health reassessment (PDHRA).
-Figure 1 shows the entire deployment health assessment cycle and indicates when each assessment takes place in relation to deployment.
+The three-part program includes the pre-deployment health assessment, post-deployment health assessment (PDHA) and the post-deployment health reassessment (PDHRA).
+Figure 1 shows the entire deployment health cycle and when each part takes place.

-Why do I need to complete all three assessments?
+Why do I need to do all three assessments?

-By completing all three assessments, a health professional can help you identify, track, evaluate and resolve any physical or psychological challenges or concerns you may be facing.
-Identifying health and readjustment concerns early can help you resolve challenges that could – if left unattended – negatively affect your deployment status, career or personal health.5
+Completing all three assessments provides an opportunity to review your physical and psychological health before and after a deployment.3 Assessments are given at all stages of the deployment cycle to make sure that you maintain good health.
+Through assessments, health professionals can help you identify and provide care for any changes, challenges or concerns you may be facing.
+Identifying health concerns early can help you cope with concerns that could – if ignored – negatively affect your deployment status, career or personal health.5

 Why is it important that I provide honest feedback?

-For additional information about the deployment health assessment process or any of its components, visit PDHealth.
-PDHealth is a product of the Deployment Health Clinical Center and provides information on deployment health and health care for service members, veterans, their families and health care professionals.
+For more information about the deployment health assessment process or its phases, visit PDHealth.
+PDHealth is part of the Deployment Health Clinical Center (DHCC) and shares information on deployment health and health care for service members, veterans, their families and health care professionals.

 - Post-Deployment Health Reassessment

-2 “Post-Deployment Health Reassessment Program – PDHRA,” Human Resources Policy Directorate.
-U.S. Army.
+2 “Post-Deployment Health Reassessment Program – PDHRA,” Army National Guard G1 Personnel Gateway.
 Last accessed Sept.
-20, 2012.
+09, 2014.